gcstaublin/gcstaublin.github.io/_posts/2015-02-22-welcome-to-the-terrordome.md

 Welcome.
 Where shall I begin?

-For a few years, I've been planning to rebuild my website.
-The previous site, which had a copyright that hadn't been updated for two years, was dated; figuratively and literally.
+For the past few years, I've been planning to rebuild my personal site.
+The previous site had a copyright that hadn't been updated since 2013 and was dated both figuratively and literally.

-The portfolio of the old site did a really fine job of highlighting my previous careers as an art director and designer.
-The print work was good, in many cases award-winning.
-And in one case, gold medal winning work.
-What the old site didn't do is present me as someone who can make websites.
-Reportedly, I can make websites.
-Sometimes, those websites are quite good.
+The portfolio of my old site did a really fine job highlighting my previous career as an art director and designer.
+That print work was good, in many cases award-winning.
+And in one case, gold medal winning.
+However, what the old site didn't do is present me as someone who can make websites, which evidently I do know a thing or two about.

-So why did it take me two years to rethink my website.
+Why did it take me two years to rethink my website?
 That's a good question.

-If you're not a designer, you may not now this, but designers are terrible when the client is themselves.
-All designers might not be terrible clients, but I certainly am.
-Conservatively, I would estimate I designed five new websites for myself over the past couple years, trashing all of them.
-Not just walking away, but move the document to the trash, emptying the trash kind of walking away.
+If you're not a designer, you may not now this, but designers are terrible clients when it comes to work with and form themselves.
+All designers might not be terrible personal clients, but I certainly am.
+Conservatively, I would estimate I redesigned my site five times during the past two years, trashing all of them.
+Not just walking away, but move the document to the trash, empty the trash kind of walking away.
+Essentially, I fired myself at least five times in the past two years.

 So why now?
 Why is this moment so special?
-And are we to believe you're going to be a better client for yourself?
+And am I telling you I've finally found the secret sauce of working for myself?

-It's not special.
-I'm definitely not a better client for myself.
-It's just time.
+It's not a special moment.
+I'm definitely not a better self client.
+It's just time to make it happen.

-This year I resolved to tackle the ever growing list of projects, and random ideas I jot into notebooks, ideas that sit around, unfulfilled.
-Among that lists of ideas, are article ideas.
-Articles I thought would make for a reference point, realizations or things I've learned making websites the past few years.
-Articles that might serve as a reference for myself, saving me from digging through websites I built six months ago, searching to remember how I did that one sweet trick.

-Yeah, I wanted to become a blogger.
-Or at least have section of my site that facilitated writing words.
-These words.
-The words that come next.
-And these words, too.
+This year I simply resolved to build more things.

-To ensure I didn't build yet another soon-to-be-trashed website, I gave myself about an hour, maybe two in Indesign to push things around and come up with semi-coherent direction that I could build.
+To ensure I didn't build yet another soon-to-be-trashed website, I gave myself about an hour, maybe two, in Indesign to sketch our a rough, semi-coherent direction that I could build.
 After those couple hours, I jumped right into code.
-I set up the git repository, I installed Jekyll, I got my Grunt tasks set up, and I begin writing code.
+I set up the git repository, I installed Jekyll, I got my Grunt tasks running, and I begin writing code.

 The result isn't pretty.
 The type is unrefined.
 The overall design looks like it was done in two hours.
-And during those two hours designing, I wouldn't be surprised to learn that the designer was watching TV, or distracted in some other meaningful manner.
-The code is a jumble of stuff cobbled together.
+Two hours I might have spent more time watching TV than actually designing.
+The code is a jumble of ill conceived SCSS.
 No browser testing.
-No breakpoints checks.
-Just banging away, building a thing.
+No breakpoint checks.
+None of the normal client project checks or assurances.
+Just a dude banging away at his keyboard, building a thing.

-Now that it'slaunched, there is always tomorrow to figure out what I want this to become, or how I want it look.
-It's flawed probably looks terrible in many contexts, but I'm cool with that, for today.
+Now that it'slaunched, there is always tomorrow to figure out how I want this site to look, or how solid I want the code base to be.

+Yes, it is flawed.
+It might look terrible in many contexts, but I'm cool with that, for now.